Thousands fight for gun rights at Virginia's 'Lobby Day' rally

 Demonstrators have lined the perimeter of capitol grounds holding signs rallying against the legislation -- many of which are armed.

-Prior to the rally, Northam issued a State of Emergency, banning all weapons from the capitol grounds.
-But some gun rights advocates fear the governor’s plan could backfire.
+Prior to the rally, Northam issued a State of Emergency, banning all weapons from the capitol grounds after receiving word of credible threats of violence.
+The weapons ban lasts until 5 p.m.
+Tuesday but doesn't affect streets outside of the capitol grounds.

-Fences are in place in preparation for the thousands of advocates anticipated to rally.
-Some fear the demonstration will get violent.
+Tight security is in place in preparation for the thousands of advocates anticipated to rally.

+WUSA9 has crews in Richmond covering the rally as it unfolds today.
+Follow the latest below.

 RELATED: 'I'm apprehensive because we're expecting agitators'| Gun Rights advocates plan for peace but fear violence at Virginia's Lobby Day Rally